SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/SRM/SRM_Quarantine.md

 # Quarantine

-## What is the quarantine state?
+## About the quarantine state

-The quarantine state is a special state of a booking, that indicates the booking cannot start because one or more resources that were assigned are no longer available.
-Bookings are automatically moved to this state when the ResourceManager detects such a situation.
-Usually this is because overlapping bookings using the same resource are added or modified and the resource does not have enough capacity or concurrency to support all bookings.
+The quarantine state is a special state of a booking, which indicates that the booking cannot start because one or more resources that were assigned to it are no longer available.
+Bookings are automatically moved to this state when the Resource Manager detects such a situation.

+Usually, this happens when a booking is added or edited so that overlapping bookings use the same resource, and the resource does not have enough capacity or concurrency to support all bookings.

-Bookings that are in a quarantine state will have the ``IsQuarantined`` flag set to true on the ``ReservationInstance`` object, and will have the status set to ``Pending``.
-These bookings will still reserve the non-quarantined resources, the same way they would if they were in a regular ``Pending`` state.
-The resources that are no longer available are still present on the booking in the ``QuarantinedResources`` collection, along with some information about why these resources were moved to quarantine.
+If a booking is in the quarantine state, the *IsQuarantined* flag is set to true on the corresponding *ReservationInstance* object, and the state of the booking will be set to *Pending*.
+Such bookings will still reserve the non-quarantined resources, in the same way as if they were in the regular *Pending* state.
+The resources that are no longer available are included in the *QuarantinedResources* collection of the booking, along with some information about why these resources have been moved to quarantine.

-## Practical examples
+## Examples

 ### Concurrency conflict